AriyanBe/My-Personal-AI--JAFAR-/Readme.md

 My personal AI, his name is Jafar.
 Be kind to him please :>

-integrated with frameworks like pyttsx3 to enable text-to-speech functionality, and incorporated speech recognition capabilities for comprehensive text and speech recognition.
+pyttsx3 for text-to-speech functionality, and speech_recognition to capture and convert spoken input from the microphone into textual form.

 Currently in development